FierceEagle/fierceeagle.github.io/index.md

 London, England, Captial of an old Empire that sailed forth to conquere the world in search of tea and spices only to return to a diet of <a href="http://www.foodsofengland.co.uk/peawet.htm">pea wet</a> and beer.
 Or does it?
 As a consequence of its history, London today is one of the most multicultural cities in Europe and consequenty also one of the most multiculinary ones.
 This allows us to analyse data about eating habits of modern Londoners to learn what on our plates divide us and what defines us.

-{% include
-religion_clustering.html %}

 In the following we want to analyse a data set of the Tesco Purchases of Tesco Loyality Card holders in districts of the Greater London metropolitain area, and combine this with information about the areas inhabitants collected by the Greater London census.

+Our goal is to learn about the interplay of food consumption and socio-economic circumstances and to be possibly predict socio-economic facts about an area based on knowledge of its consumption habits.

+### Whats a Tesco?

 Tesco is the largest overall supermarket chain and thus also the largest out of the four domestic chains in the UK.
 It has a wide spread all over the Greater London metropolitian area as can be seen below.

 {% include Store_Locations_London.html %}

-Our goal is to learn about the interplay of food consumption and socio-economic circumstances and to be possibly predict socio-economic facts about an area based on knowledge of its consumption habits.

 To give a rough outline, we start of with a <a href='#PreCurs'>precursory look </a>into the data we have collected, and also look into the question: <a href='#WhoIsTesco'>"Who is a Tesco Customer"</a>.
-Following this, as a foundation for later analysis and to help with the understanding of the data we want to cluster areas based on socio-economic factors and look into their interplay.
-This also allows us to assign discrete inforamtion for later analysis.
+Following this, as a foundation for later analysis and to help with the understanding of the data we want to <a href='#Londoners'>cluster</a> areas based on socio-economic factors and look into their interplay.
+This also allows us to assign
+<a href='#Labeling'>discrete inforamtion</a> for later analysis.
-Following this, we aim to train predictive models that allows us to predict socio-economic facts about an area based on their consumption habits.
+Following this, we aim to train predictive models that allows us to
+<a href='#Ensemble'>predict</a>  socio-economic facts about an area based on their consumption habits.

 ## Why it is important